Doruk-Coskun/Doruk-Coskun.github.io/_posts/2019-03-21-low-poly-passion-project.md

 ![ROTSP-scene-window](/assets/screen-shots/ROTSP-scene-window.png)

 Since I have an enormous scene (2000x2000 units with hundreds of meshes) RGI precomputation time was unacceptabily high.
 This raised the need to optimize the UV charts and Clustering of my objects.
 I have already mentioned that I disabled GI for small objects.
 For the terrain and mountain objects, I have tweaked Lightmap Parameters and RealtimeUV settings.
-I balanced the visual consequences of my optimizations and precomputation time optimization.
+I balanced the visual consequences of my optimizations and precomputation time.
 As a result without sacrificing too much from visual fidelity, I managed to reduce precomputation time from 14 hours to 2.5 minutes.

 ![ROTSP-optimization](/assets/screen-shots/ROTSP-optimization.png)